 And then God, we pray, that even when we were walking in obedience to you and we have confessed our sin before you, in moments where it seems like you are silent or you’re not answering in the way we might want or in the timing we might want, God, we pray you would help us to trust in you.
 God, that we would never, never then go outside of coming to you thinking, “Well, if God’s not answering, I’m going to do this or that.”

-God, please help us to walk obediently with you, to walk patiently with you, to seek you, to ask and keep on asking, and knock and keep on knocking and to trust that you hear the prayers of your children as we humbly walk in obedience to you as we confess our sin continually before you as we receive your grace and as we seek your direction.
-God teach us to pray in light of First Samuel 28, verse six through seven.
+So God, please help us to walk obediently with you, to walk patiently with you, to seek you, to ask and keep on asking, and knock and keep on knocking and to trust that you hear the prayers of your children as we humbly walk in obedience to you as we confess our sin continually before you as we receive your grace and as we seek your direction.
+God teach us to pray in light of 1 Samuel 28:6–7.

 Jesus, we praise you for making all of this possible, for making confession and forgiveness of sin possible, for making communion with God possible, for making petition and intercession before God possible.
 You are our Savior, our Lord, our King, our Intercessor, and we worship you.
 We pray all of this in Jesus’ name.
 Amen.